Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 The Caspian Sea Monster

 Those developments saw the birth of the KM, or the Korabl Maket (Russian for Ship Prototype).
 It’s a massive vehicle, and it became the world’s biggest aircraft when it was completed in June 22, 1966.
-The KM had a wingspan of 123 feet and the length of 302 feet.
+The KM had a wingspan of 123 feet and a length of 302 feet.
 Since it uses the ground effect, it only flew at the height of 16 to 33 feet.

 After being secretly transported, the KM first flew on October 16, 1966.
 It was piloted by Alexeyev himself together with V. Loginov.
 Testing showed that when cruising, it attained the speed of 430 km/h, or 232 knots.
 Faster than any surface ships.
 Its maximum speed was 650 km/h though there were reports that indicate that it could hit 740 km/hr.
 It was powered by ten turbojet engines.